reox/aqwaver/README.md

 The device will spill out packages of data after being asked.
 I found that it will send about 1790 packages and then stops automatically.
+Maybe the timeout is set to exactly 30s but with jitter and overhead you end up with rougly 10 packets less.
+Because sometimes the device will send 1791 or 1786.
 To still retrieve packages, there is a "keep alive" command.
 The original software issues this command every 60 packages, i.e., every second.